radwaashri/Radwa-s-Macrame/README.md

 This project is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

 You are free to:
-- **Share** — copy and redistribute the material in any medium or format.
+- **Share** — copy and redistribute the material As just A referance.
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+- **not allowed to** — remix, transform, and build upon the material for any purpose, even commercially.

 As long as you give **appropriate credit** to the creators:
 **The Tangled Tactics Team – Radwa's Macrame Project (2025)**